vkc23/ds/README.md

 ```
 </details>

-# find the missing no?
+# Find the missing no?
 <details>
   <summary>Missing number</summary>